 Yes, BBG really works!
 Overall, I saw INCREDIBLE results.

 I felt stronger, I got leaner and I had more energy.
 Initially I just did the BBG workout (so I worked out 3 days a week) but then I added in running 1-3 days a week on our treadmill.

 It is a LOT of work and many of the exercises are incredibly difficult – even after we’d been doing them for weeks!
 BUT.
 If you put the work in and give it a good effort you will see results.

 I had lost most of my muscle so when I was adding it back but losing fat the scale didn’t bulge that much since muscle weighs more than fat.
 Take pics!
+More on that below.

 So…here are my before and after’s.
 I cut off my head in these photos because let’s be real, nobody needs to see my RBF that is shot first thing in the morning with crazy bedhead. 😉

 As mentioned above there’s a variety of pros and cons of the BBG Workout!
 I always like to see these listed out before committing to a program!

 - Quick workouts to fit in at any point – even during nap time!

 - Fairly repetitive program so it’s easy to get bored.